What To Do When Your Spouse Lacks Empathy

 Without understanding how your past experiences and current mindset may affect your ability to be totally open with someone, these barriers can hold you captive.
 They can cause you to go into “self-protective mode” anytime you feel challenged or feel vulnerable.

-Processing what holds you back emotionally can strip the past and any insecurities or control issues of their power to sabotage your relationship.
+Processing what holds you back from feeling emotional safety can strip the past and any insecurities or control issues of their power to sabotage your relationship.

 Now let’s look at the second person in this equation – your spouse.
-When they aren’t being emotionally safe for you, what do you do?
+When they make you feel a lack of emotional safety for you, what do you do?

 Be aware of what you feel makes it unsafe.
 Do you feel talked down to, dismissed, inferior, etc.?
 It might be worth writing your feelings down before you talk.